-SwiftMQ High Availability (HA) Router provides High and Continuous Availability to JMS clients.
+SwiftMQ High Availability (HA) Router is fully based on SwiftMQ Universal Router and provides High and Continuous Availability to JMS clients.
 It consists of 2 HA instances, deployed on different hosts in an ACTIVE/STANDBY fashion.
 The ACTIVE instance serves JMS and routing connections and synchronously replicates its state over a replication connection to the STANDBY instance.

 If the ACTIVE instance fails or is shut down, the STANDBY resumes operation and JMS clients and routing connections transparently reconnect to this instance without persistent message lost nor duplicate message delivery.
 There is no reconnect code required in JMS clients, because their whole state of connections, sessions, producers and consumers is recreated during reconnect.
 Open transactions, including prepared XA transactions (in-doubt transactions), are resolved and automatically recovered.
 Operation continues at that point where it stops before the failover.